Back to Blog/Guides & Tips

 How to Import Custom Tracks in PolyTrack: The Ultimate 2025 Guide

 PolyTrack's greatest strength lies in its vibrant community of track creators.
-With thousands of custom tracks available, knowing how to import them is essential for expanding your PolyTrack experience.
+With many custom tracks available, knowing how to import them is essential for expanding your PolyTrack experience.
 This comprehensive guide will walk you through everything you need to know about importing custom tracks in 2025.

 Whether you're a complete beginner or looking to troubleshoot import issues, this guide has you covered.